One of the Conservancy’s main objectives is to generate income for the local communities

 Manyara Ranch is situated within the Kwakuchinja Wildlife Migration Corridor, protection of which is a key objective.
 Wildlife accesses Tarangire and Manyara National Parks and other nearby wildlife areas through this migration corridor.

 Ongoing Research projects include Elephant, Lion and Wildebeest collaring to track movement and range of these animals.
 Giraffe and other animal counts take place regularly as do transects aimed at studying vegetation re-growth.
-Tarangire Lion Project assists local communities in dealing with potential lion conflicts.
+Tarangire Lion Project has in the past assisted local communities in dealing with potential lion conflicts.